 In the data table, column B contains the task name, column C contains the start date of the task, and column D contains the duration to finish the task.

-Note: One important thing is: column B must not have any heading, otherwise column B and column C both will be used as the category axes.
+Note: One important thing is that column B must not have any heading, otherwise column B and column C both will be used as the category axes.
 OK, let’s start creating this Gantt Chart from scratch.

-[Video] How to Make a Gantt Chart in Excel 2013
+How to Make a Gantt Chart in Excel: with Easy Steps

 Let’s say, we have a dataset that contains information about an arbitrary Project Schedule.
 We will make a Gantt chart using the dataset.
 Here’s an overview of the dataset for today’s task.